 1. What is the RSI Relative Strength Index?

-The RSI, short for Relative Strength Index, is a technical analysis indicator designed to measure the velocity and change in price.
+The RSI, short for Relative Strength Index, is a technical indicator designed to measure the velocity and change in price.
 In simple terms, this tool helps traders identify when an asset is potentially overextended to the upside or downside, making it a powerful part of any analytical framework.

 The RSI was created by the brilliant engineer and analyst J. Welles Wilder Jr. and first detailed in his 1978 book, New Concepts in Technical Trading Systems (Wilder, 1978; Investopedia, 2025).
 In the decades since, it has grown to be one of the most popular technical tools globally, featured on every charting platform from TradingView to MT4 (Wikipedia, 2025; TradingView, n.d.).

-The core purpose of the RSI is to gauge the internal strength of a trend.
-The indicator functions by contrasting the size of an asset’s recent positive price with the size of its recent negative ones, then charting the outcome on a 0-to-100 scale.We like to think of it this way: the price chart tells you what is happening.
-The RSI tells you how much power is left in the tank.
+The price chart tells what is happening; the RSI indicator tells how much power is left in the tank.
 When the price climbs higher but the RSI fails to follow, it serves as a critical warning that the underlying trend is losing power and may soon reverse.

 2. How to calculate the Relative Strength Index?

+Traders absolutely do not need to calculate the RSI by hand, the charting software does it instantly.
 However, taking a moment to understand the logic behind its formula is what separates traders who use it blindly from those who truly understand what it’s telling them.

 2.1.
 The formula